 United States District Judge at Northern District of California

-Judge Yvonne Gonzalez Rogers serves on the United States District Court for the Northern District of California, presiding over a broad range of civil and criminal cases.
+Judge Yvonne Gonzalez Rogers serves on the United States District Court for the Northern District of California.
+Appointed in 2011, she has presided over a broad range of cases, including high-profile antitrust and intellectual property disputes.

 Event Details